FranzZemen/re/ts-src/Wiki.md

 - [ReadMe](../ReadMe.md)
 - [Wiki Index](./WikiIndex.md)

-# @franzzemen/rulesEngine Rules Engine Wiki
+# @franzzemen/rulesEngine RulesEngine Engine Wiki

-Welcome to the Rules Engine.
-For purposes of documentation, it will be referred to as either Rules Engine, ReRulesEngine or the Rules.Engine.
+Welcome to the RulesEngine Engine.
+For purposes of documentation, it will be referred to as either RulesEngine Engine, ReRulesEngine or the RulesEngine.Engine.

 ## Forget The Rest, Let's Get Started!!!!